KipCollo/Frontend-Revision/7.0React/testing/Readme.md

 ## Playwright

 Playwright Test was created specifically to accommodate the needs of end-to-end testing.
 Playwright supports all modern rendering engines including Chromium, WebKit, and Firefox.
 Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation of Google Chrome for Android and Mobile Safari.Playwright leverages the DevTools protocol to write powerful, stable automated tests.Playwright can actually see into and control the browser rather than relying on a middle translation layer, it allows for the simulation of more insightful and relevant user scenarios.

+Shallow rendering, using tools like Enzyme's shallow(), only renders the component itself, without rendering its child components.
+Full rendering, using tools like Enzyme's mount(), renders the full component tree, including child components.